Floorp-Projects/Floorp/docs/contributing/debugging/understanding_crash_reports.rst

    ``js/src/jsutil.h``.

-[*] Note that due to the way addressing works on x86-64, if the crash address is 0x0 for a Linux/OS X crash report, or 0xffffffffffffffff for a Windows crash report, it's highly likely that the value is incorrect.
+[*] Note that due to the way addressing works on x86-64, if the crash address is 0x0 for a Linux/macOS crash report, or 0xffffffffffffffff for a Windows crash report, it's highly likely that the value is incorrect.
 (There is a `bug
 report <https://bugzilla.mozilla.org/show_bug.cgi?id=1493342>`__ open